 SBA Certificate of Competency regulations, including FAR 9.104-1 require, among other things a review of contractor past performance, financial resources, business ethics, organization, experience, accounting and operational controls, and technical skills.

-- Not all certificate of competency referrals are valid.
+- Not all certificates of competency referrals are valid.

 - A viable bid protest focuses on whether the agency’s concern actually goes to your ability to perform the contract.

-SBA COC and Government Certificate of Competency Decision – Once Issued then Hard to Challenge: Once the COC referral gets into the hands of the SBA, it becomes even more difficult to challenge the decision on appeal.
+SBA COC and Small Business Certificate of Competency Decision – Once Issued then Hard to Challenge: Once the COC referral gets into the hands of the SBA, it becomes even more difficult to challenge the decision on appeal.
 See basics of Small Business SDVOSB Fraud in Government Contracts

 Congress has delegated sole discretion to the SBA to decide Government Certificate of Competency issues for small businesses.
 Once the SBA issues, or declines to issue, a COC, the agency will comply with the decision.

-However, you can protest the SBA’s COC decision, if you found that the SBA failed to follow its own regulations, abused its discretion or somehow overreached its authority.
+However, you can protest the SBA COC decision, if you found that the SBA failed to follow its own regulations, abused its discretion or somehow overreached its authority.

 For help litigating SBA and Government Certificate of Competency Program disputes, call Watson’s bid protest lawyers at 1-866-601-5518.